trixi-framework/TrixiParticles.jl/docs/src/index.md

 # TrixiParticles.jl

-TrixiParticles.jl is a numerical simulation framework designed for particle-based numerical methods, with an emphasis on multiphysics applications, written in Julia.
-A primary goal of the framework is to be user-friendly for engineering, science, and educational purposes.
-In addition to its extensible design and optimized implementation, we prioritize the user experience, including installation, pre- and postprocessing.
+TrixiParticles.jl is a high-performance numerical simulation framework designed to overcome the common challenges of particle-based numerical methods in multiphysics applications.
+Existing frameworks often lack user-friendliness, involve complex configuration, and are not easily extensible for additional particle methods.
+Additionally, many do not provide seamless scalability from CPU to Exascale-level computing with GPU support.
+TrixiParticles.jl addresses these limitations with an intuitive interface, straightforward configuration, and an extensible design, facilitating efficient simulation setup and execution.

+- Enhanced User Experience: Provides an intuitive configuration process and streamlined pre- and post-processing workflows, reducing technical barriers and making the framework accessible to a wide range of users.

+- Physically Accurate Simulations: Supports user-friendly, physically accurate simulations, ensuring reliable multiphysics analyses.

+- High Performance: Offers competitive computational performance with scalability from CPU to Exascale-level computing, featuring GPU manufacturer-agnostic implementation through KernelAdaptations.jl and MPI support for parallel processing.
+(WIP)

+- Extensibility: Built with an extensible architecture to incorporate additional particle methods easily, supporting diverse research and educational applications.

 Its features include:

 ## Features
 - Incompressible Navier-Stokes